Home

 Conclusion

-In conclusion, by leveraging linear programming, we developed a robust and adaptable solution for managing large-scale server fleets.
-Our approach optimized server allocation, reduced energy costs, and met demand across multiple data centers.
+By leveraging linear programming, we developed a robust and adaptable solution for managing large-scale server fleets.
+Our approach optimised server allocation, reduced energy costs, and met demand across multiple data centres.

-What was particularly motivating was that the team who won the competition also utilized linear programming.
+What was particularly motivating was that the team who won the competition also utilised linear programming.

 Although we placed 10th, the experience was incredibly rewarding.
-We learned a lot of different ways to tackle this problem, such as Dynamic Programming, Greedy Algorithm, Simluated Annealing, as well as some techniques to efficiently retrieve data, such as LLMs and Tableau.
-The knowledge gained from this competition will undoubtedly prove valuable in future projects dealing with large-scale cloud infrastructure and resource optimization.
+We learned a lot of different ways to tackle this problem, such as Dynamic Programming, Greedy Algorithm, Simulated Annealing, as well as some techniques to efficiently retrieve data, such as LLMs and Tableau.
+The knowledge gained from this competition will undoubtedly prove valuable in future projects dealing with large-scale cloud infrastructure and resource optimisation.